1968 UK & Ireland Greyhound Racing Year: Summary

 A greyhound called Yellow Printer arrived on the racing scene and was regarded as the fastest greyhound for many years.
 The fawn dog was voted Greyhound of the year and won the Irish Greyhound Derby, in addition to setting a new world record over 525 yards of 28.30 seconds at White City Greyhounds.

 Prince Philip, Duke of Edinburgh was presented with greyhound called Camira Flash, to become the sports most prominent greyhound owner.
 The fawn and white greyhound was given to him at a charity meeting at Harringay Stadium just over a month before the Derby started, with the condition that all prize money earned would go to the Duke Of Edinburgh Awards Scheme.
 The greyhound went on to win the 1968 English Greyhound Derby.

 Tracks

 The Greyhound Racing Association (GRA) closed the operation at Stamford Bridge on 1 August, which left a gap on the Bookamkers Afternnon Greyhound Service (BAGS), which was taken by New Cross Stadium.
 Stamford Bridge trainer Sid Mann switched his runners to West Ham Stadium.

-Swindon Stadium changed over to National Greyhound Racing Club rules in April and Cambridge opened on the 6 October as an independent track.
+Abbey Stadium changed over to National Greyhound Racing Club rules in April and Cambridge opened on the 6 October as an independent track.